dennwc/cayley/graph/nosql/ouch/README.md

 ## TODO

 * Report GopherJS bug type conversion in graph/graphtest/graphtest.go:IteratedQuads()
-* add Query.Limit() test
+* add Query.Limit() test (and is 1M large enough as the default)
-* work out how to delete test db remotely from JS using PouchDB as front-end to CouchDB, so as to test remote from jS
+* work out how to delete test db remotely from JS using PouchDB as front-end to CouchDB, so as to test remote from JS
-* remove all panic() code
+* work out how to implement and test PouchDB/CouchDB replication
-* return errors in from/to Ouch Value/Doc
+* review error handling in from/to Ouch Value/Doc?
 * test on live app with instrumentation, to find further optimisation possibilities
 * investigate using []interface{} for key values in the Strings type - @dennwc said: "This was actually the reason why I dropped nosql.Key for Value interface - it's now the only array type that is supported.
 So if kivik can store json array, this can be an indication that Strings is stored there."